De Bruyne To Leave Man City At End Of The Season - UrduPoint

 "Football led me to all of you - and to this city.
 Chasing my dream, not knowing this period would change my life.
 This City.
 This club.
 These people... gave me EVERYTHING.
 I had no choice but to give EVERYTHING back!
 And guess what - we won everything."

-The Belgian international has been instrumental in City's rise to the dominant force in English football.
+De Bruyne has been instrumental in City's rise to become the dominant force in English football.

 He was twice crowned players' player of the year in 2019/2020 and 2020/2021.

-"He's one of the greatest we've ever seen," said City manager Pep Guardiola.
+"He's one of the greatest we've ever seen," said City manager Guardiola.

 "His assists, his goals, his vision in the final third, it's so difficult to replace.
 What he's done here for the past decade has been outstanding."